Useful Macroeconomics

 Since the 1990s, students in the United States have been using simplified versions of his MacroLab model to learn macroeconomics.
 This book was written to complement student use of the current version, which is accessible online with most Internet browsers.
 He is also a co-editor of Feedback Dynamics: Economic Modeling with System Dynamics (Springer 2021).

-His research specialty is simulation modeling of macroeconomic structure, behavior, and policy.
-His projects include collaboration with Ukrainian economists to build dynamic modeling capacity at national universities in Kyiv and Lviv, a system dynamics version of the central bank’s monetary policy model, and an economic recovery policy model for post-war Ukraine.
+As an economic systems scientist, his research specialty is development of a transparent, stock-flow-consistent model of the United States economy and sharing it with others.
+His research projects include collaboration with Ukrainian economists to build dynamic modeling capacity at national universities in Kyiv and Lviv, a system dynamics version of the central bank’s monetary policy model, and an economic recovery policy model for post-war Ukraine.
 He also worked with economists at Lithuania’s central bank to develop a multi-industry system dynamics model of price dynamics in Europe.

 Wheat is past president of the economics chapter of the International System Dynamics Society, and he has given more than thirty international guest lectures.
 He served as Associate Editor of the System Dynamics Review and on the Advisory Board of the International Journal of Pluralism and Economics Education.
 For three decades, he was president of Wheat Resources Inc, a consulting firm serving business and government clients.
 His current firm, Praktika LLC, specializes in coaching others to build useful models.
 He received his PhD in system dynamics at the University of Bergen, his master’s degree in public policy at Harvard University, and his bachelor’s degree in government and mathematics at Texas Tech University.
 During the 1970s, he served at the White House as staff assistant to the President of the United States.

 In a previous life, he and his young family lived in the Blue Ridge Mountains of Virginia, where they built a barn and raised goats and chickens, and he coached back-to-back state championship teams in high school girls’ basketball.
-After two decades in Norway, he and his wife returned to Virginia and settled in Charlottesville, near Washington, D.C.
-She is trying to teach him to spell retirement.
+After two decades in Norway, he and his wife have returned to Virginia and settled in Charlottesville, near Washington, D.C.